Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Experimental Results

 \subsubsection{SHAP Summary Plot}

-The SHAP Summary Plot illustrated at Figure ~\ref{SHAP_Summary_Plot} combines feature importance with feature effects for the optimized XgBoost model of Landslide Susceptibility prediction.
+The SHAP Summary Plot illustrated in Figure ~\ref{SHAP_Summary_Plot} combines feature importance with feature effects for the optimized XgBoost model of Landslide Susceptibility prediction.

 In the following summary plot, each point is a Shapley value for a feature and a data instance.
-Here, in the graph, the vertical axis delineates features sorted according to the level of influence in the model's prediction and horizontal axis delineates Shapley values indicating the positive or negative correlation of the feature of an instance with the target variable.
-To understand the the values of features graphically, a color based comparison is drawn.
-The overlapping dots are jittered in the vertical axis direction which give us an idea of the Shapley value distribution per feature variable.
+Here, in the graph, the vertical axis delineates features sorted according to the level of influence in the model's prediction and the horizontal axis delineates Shapley values indicating the positive or negative correlation of the feature of an instance with the target variable.
+To understand the values of features graphically, a color-based comparison is drawn.
+The overlapping dots are jittered in the vertical axis direction which gives us an idea of the Shapley value distribution per feature variable.
 The features are ranked in order of significance.
-The following summary plot strongly illustrates; SLOPE, ROAD and TWI as the most significant features with wide spread distribution along the horizontal axis supporting efficient prediction for Landslide Susceptibility.
-In contrast, instances of PLAN, NDVI and LANDUSE and some other features are not well distributed over the horizontal axis and posses a Shapley value of near to 0, indicating a very less or almost no influence on the model's performance for Landslide Susceptibility Prediction.
+The following summary plot strongly illustrates; SLOPE, ROAD, and TWI as the most significant features with widespread distribution along the horizontal axis supporting efficient prediction for Landslide Susceptibility.
+In contrast, instances of PLAN, NDVI and LANDUSE, and some other features are not well distributed over the horizontal axis and possess a Shapley value of near 0, indicating very less or almost no influence on the model's performance for Landslide Susceptibility Prediction.